donmendelson/orchestra-transposer/README.md

 ## Features

 * Validate an Orchestra file against its XML schema.
+* Access elements of an Orchestra file in "pythonic" data structures that are aware of XML Schema datatypes.
 * Validate an SBE message schema against its XML schema.
 * Access elements of an SBE message schema in "pythonic" data structures that are aware of XML Schema datatypes.
-* Access elements of an Orchestra file in "pythonic" data structures that are aware of XML Schema datatypes.
 * Convert an Orchestra file to an SBE message schema.
 Support datatype customization.
 * Convert an SBE message schema to an Orchestra file.

 ## Prerequisites

+Requires [Python 3.9](https://www.python.org/downloads/release/python-390/) or later.
+(Earlier versions may work but have not been tested.)

-Implemented with [Python 3.9](https://www.python.org/downloads/release/python-390/).
-Unit tests use [pytest](https://docs.pytest.org/en/6.2.x/) framework.
+Unit tests use the [pytest](https://docs.pytest.org/en/6.2.x/) framework.

+Assuming that Python and pip are already installed, get started as follows:
+1. Clone this Git repository
+2. In the working directory, create a Python virtual environment, e.g. `python -m venv .venv`
+3. Install required dependencies: `pip install -r requirements.txt`

 ## License